d3fc/d3fc/components/indicators/README.md

 rsi.**lambda**([*value*])

 Specifies the relative influence that the samples have on the Exponential Moving average calculation.
 A value of 1 (Default value) will mean that every data sample will have equal weight in the calculation.
-The most widley used values are in the region 0.92 to 0.98.
+The most widely used values are in the region 0.92 to 0.98.

 rsi.**css**([*value*])